 Kazutomi Kozuki then stayed in Antwerp to work for Cherkaoui as a dancer and creator on a long-term basis.
 During the tour of Origine, he also joined Sutra at times, working with the Chinese monks of the Shaolin Temple.
-During the short tour breaks of Origine and Sutra, he worked with Vladimir Ivanoff's Sarband music ensemble, performing as Sindbad in the Music Festival at Graz in Austria.
+He worked with Vladimir Ivanoff's Sarband music ensemble for which he created the choreography of Sinbad the Sailor, performing as Sindbad in the Music Festival at Graz in Austria.
 Young Japanese choreographer Kaori Ito, based in Paris, asked him to dance in her creation Noctiluque.
-At the end of 2008 he joined a massive project of Cherkaoui at La Cité Nationale de l’histoire de l’immigration; he danced in this Museum honoring all the memories of immigrants in France.
 He also assisted Cherkaoui during the creation of Dunas with María Pagés in 2009.